Rokke/scanwedge/README.md

 # Scanwedge

 Scanwedge is a Flutter plugin for Android devices that have hardware barcode scanner functionality.<br>
-Currently it supports Honeywell, Datalogic and Zebra devices.<br>
+Currently it supports Honeywell, Datalogic, Newland and Zebra devices.<br>
 This will only work for these Android devices, but it will not have any negative impact on other devices.<br>
 Code inspired by sample code from Honeywell, Zebra and ofcourse the Flutter community.
+Thanks to @M-Ahal for adding Newland support.

 ## Getting Started